Drops of Jupiter (Tell Me): Chart performance

 "Drops of Jupiter" peaked at number five on the US Billboard Hot 100 in June 2001.
 On the Billboard Adult Contemporary chart, the song ascended to the top 10 during its 49th week, marking the longest climb to the top 10 on that tally by any act, and spent 54 weeks on the ranking.
-The song has sold and streamed over 6,000,000 units since its digital release in 2003, earning a six-times platinum certification from the Recording Industry Association of America (RIAA).
+The song has sold and streamed over 10,000,000 units since its digital release in 2003, earning a diamond certification from the Recording Industry Association of America (RIAA).

 On the UK Singles Chart, "Drops of Jupiter" debuted and peaked at number 10 on August 5, 2001.
 The track re-entered the UK Singles Chart for the week ending on April 7, 2012, at number 53 following a performance from contestant Phil Poole on The Voice UK.
 On the week ending April 28, 2012, "Drops of Jupiter" climbed to number 34.
-The song has received a double platinum certification from the British Phonographic Industry (BPI) for sales and streams exceeding 1,200,000 units.
+The song has received a triple platinum certification from the British Phonographic Industry (BPI) for sales and streams exceeding 1,800,000 units.

 Music video

 There are two music videos for this song.
 The first one shows the band performing it on a stage, with a large banner reading "TRAIN" in the green-lit background.
 Clips of a woman performing various actions in various backgrounds related to the lyrics (e.g., Jupiter, holding her hands out in the rain) are inserted into various parts of the song.

 The second, more famous video shows the band performing the song on a stage backed by a string ensemble.
 As the video progresses, people come in to watch the song being performed.
-The video was shot at Union Station in Los Angeles, California, and was directed by Nigel Dick with art direction by Andrew Elias.
+The video was shot at Union Station in Los Angeles, and was directed by Nigel Dick.
 It was released in July.
 The first version of this particular video also featured the story of a girl who ran away from home and, upon arriving at the station where the band was playing, was so moved that she decided to return home.
 However, this storyline was dropped during the editing process.

 Awards

-The song was nominated for five Grammy Awards, including Song of the Year, Record of the Year and Best Rock Performance by a Duo or Group with Vocal, and won two for Best Rock Song and Best Instrumental Arrangement Accompanying Vocalist(s).
+The song was nominated for five Grammy Awards, including Song of the Year, Record of the Year and Best Rock Performance by a Duo or Group with Vocal, winning two, for Best Rock Song and Best Instrumental Arrangement Accompanying Vocalist(s).